 In this paper, we have presented a simple and efficient switched Ethernet communication protocol for industrial hard real-time applications.
+The network is set up with nodes and a switch; both switch and end nodes have an RT layer added to support hard real-time traffic.
 The proposed protocol establishes a virtual link between source nodes and destination nodes by applying admission control based upon the requested QoS.
-Hard real-time traffic from the end-node bypasses the TCP/IP stacks and thus considerably speeds up the real-time communication.
-Real-time traffic scheduling is performed according to dynamic priority EDF algorithm.
-Therefore, it is flexible and efficient.
+Hard real-time traffic from the end-node bypasses the TCP/IP stacks and thus considerably speed up real-time communication.
+Real-time traffic scheduling is performed according to dynamic-priority EDF algorithm, therefore it is flexible and efficient.

 In the proposed work, there are no modifications in the Ethernet hardware on the NIC.
-Therefore, we successfully shared the Ethernet LAN with existing Internet networks, by applying the proposed Ethernet protocol.
+This allows connecting the Ethernet LAN to existing Internet networks.
+Thus, it can be adopted in industrial hard real-time applications such as embedded systems, distributed control systems and robotics.

-Through the comparison with some conventional hard real-time network protocols, we have shown that the proposed protocol has better real-time performances, and well meets the requirements of reliability for hard real-time systems.
-It can be adopted in industrial hard real-time applications with a limited number of end nodes such as factory-floor embedded system communications, distributed industrial control system communications, parallel signal processing and robotics.
+We have constructed a simple Ethernet LAN with the proposed protocol and evaluated the protocol.
+Through the comparison with some conventional hard real-time network protocols, we have shown that the proposed protocol has better real-time performances, and meets the requirements of reliability for hard real-time systems.

-One of our further research subjects is to consider the way of implementing and experiment by using the proposed protocol to the multi-layer, many switches real-time communication systems.
+One of our further works is to implement the proposed protocol in the multi-layer, many switches real-time communication systems.